Brick Lane Bookshop New Short Stories 2022 is out now!

 Entrants must be residents of the UK.
 This is to keep numbers manageable in the first few years of the prize.
 Proof of address will be required at the longlist stage.

-Entries not paid for (unless the entrant has been allocated a free low-income entry from [email protected] in advance) will not be accepted.
+Entries not paid for (unless the entrant has been allocated a free low-income entry from [email protected] in advance) will be deleted.

 Submission of an entry is taken as acceptance of our terms and conditions.

-Your story must be unpublished and not scheduled for publication in print or online.
+Your story must be unpublished and not scheduled for publication in print or online (with the exception of personal blogs).
 Please let us know if this changes.

 The story must be the entrant’s own original work.

 Translations into English are accepted.
 Any prize money would be shared between writer and translator and both would be credited in the anthology.
 Please use the writer’s name on the submissions form.
-If the submission is longlisted, please inform us of the translator’s name at that stage and we will use both names on any listings and in the anthology.
+If the submission is long-longlisted, please inform us of the translator’s name at that stage and we will use both names on any listings and in the anthology should the story be longlisted.

 Entries will not be accepted from members of the Brick Lane Bookshop team, nor their families.